stacks-network/docs/docs/clarity/language-functions.md

 #### description:

 `ft-mint?` is used to increase the token balance for the `recipient` principal for a token type defined using `define-fungible-token`.
-The increased token balance is _not_ transfered from another principal, but rather minted.
+The increased token balance is _not_ transferred from another principal, but rather minted.

 If a non-positive amount is provided to mint, this function returns `(err 1)`.
 Otherwise, on successfully mint, it